 I am Démie Lecompte.
 Born in Montreal, I grew up in Mont-St-Hilaire, in the Montérégie region of Quebec (Canada).

-I then went through a difficult and dark period, marked by an important artistic block; period that lasted about fifteen years.
+I then went through a difficult and dark period, marked by an important artistic block; a period that lasted about fifteen years.
 So I turned to writing workshops (short stories, novels).
 Later, I became the mother of two wonderful and talented daughters in 2008 and 2012.
 In 2010, I left my workplace for good and stayed home to help my firstborn, who had special needs at the time.

-All the steps from 2014 to 2019 were important to understand who I am, what I really want to do, then to develop my artistic approach and the projects I’m working on now.
+All the steps from 2014 to 2019 were important to understand who I am, what I really want to do, then to develop my artistic approach, and the projects I’m working on now.